 An investigation is a formal fact-finding inquiry to examine allegations of, or information concerning, misconduct or other wrongdoing (hereinafter “misconduct”) involving ITU personnel in order to determine (i) whether they have occurred and if so, (ii) the person or persons responsible.
 Investigations may also examine alleged misconduct by other persons, parties or entities, deemed to be detrimental to ITU.
 Investigations in ITU shall be carried out in accordance with the Uniform Principles and Guidelines for Investigations adopted by the Conference of International Investigators and with the ITU Guidelines for Investigations, any other applicable administrative provisions including OU policies, standards and guidelines as well as relevant practices promulgated by the Representatives of Investigations Services of the United Nations (UNRIS).

 An evaluation is a systematic, objective and impartial assessment of an on-going or completed project, program or policy, its design, implementation and results.
 The aim is to determine the relevance and fulfilment of objectives, its efficiency, effectiveness, impact and sustainability.
 An evaluation contributes to learning and accountability and provides credible, evidence-based information, enabling the incorporation of findings and recommendations into the decision-making processes of ITU.
+OU performs evaluation function by cooperating with Sector Advisory Groups, with OU evaluating general financial and administrative matters, while Sector Advisory Groups perform evaluation according to Constitution, Convention, and relevant resolutions.
 Evaluations in ITU shall be carried out in accordance with the norms and standards of the United Nations Evaluation Group (UNEG) as well as with the ITU internally applicable evaluation policy, guidelines and other related rules and procedures.

 Internal Audit function